NEUROFUSIONInc/fusion/mobile/README.md

 and then use constants.
 See appInsights.js for an example.
 More docs - https://docs.expo.dev/build-reference/variables/

 - Follow this doc for neurosity bluetooth integration: https://docs.neurosity.co/docs/api/bluetooth-react-native

+### Custom Notifications

+Currently used to nudge users on Sundays & at the start of every month to view their Fusion Copilot insights page

+- Right now, this notification doesn't present the summaries but it should contain dynamic content movine forward.

+- This is dependent on the taskmanager.service.ts